AeroLeads people directory · profile

 Video Artist

-Satellite Beach, Florida, Us
+Satellite Beach, Florida, US

 Working with friends from Amherst and Mount Holyoke, I shot and co-produced art videos, mostly with political themes and a literary orientation.
 Our biggest success was a 20 minute video entitled Milton Le Toaster 1977 which aired for a week in the Projects: Video series at the Museum of Modern Art in 1978.

-David Kirkpatrick Skills
+David Kirkpatrick education

 Amherst College